marclafr/Escape-the-Underworld/README.md

 	PUT/GET ITEMS INTO OTHER ITEMS:
 		Now the game allows you to puc items in other items to reduce the slots occuped in the inventory.
 Actually you are able to put the arrows into the quiver. (and it is needed to use the bows).

-Commands udpates:
+	ACTIVATE/DESACTIVATE:
+			Some items are Gods statues, those items can be activated and each one have an special effect.
+Right now there are only 3 activable statues out of 3 that are in the game, the Hades one, that need and NPC to cause its effect (not implemented yet), the Aphrodite statue (which haven't anything yet as i have to think what it will do, but you can activate/desactivate it) and the Hephaestus statue, which upgrades the weapon, armour and shield that you have equipped and then it is destroyed.
+To use this introduce "activate <GodName> statue" or "desactivate <GodName> statue" (all in lower case).

+	COMMANDS UPDATES FROM LAST VERSION:

-	- "look around" now gives the names of the items there are in the room.
+	- "look around" now also gives the names of the items there are in the room.

 Note: If you introduce look + (something that does not match) it will interpret you are trying to look at an item that is in your inventory and the game will say "This item isn't in your inventory".